 Collaborative Vulnerability Metadata Acceptance Process (CVMAP)

-Traditionally, the NVD has been responsible for providing assorted metadata to CVE records after they have been published to
+Traditionally, the NVD has been responsible for providing assorted metadata to CVE records after they have been published to the CVE List.

 The data types currently provided by NVD staff are: